Edinburgh castle

 Dunbar’s Close Garden

-For Harry Potter fans, the grave of Thomas Riddell in Greyfriars Kirkyard should not be missed.
-Although the spelling is slightly different, the two hundred year old memorial is widely rumoured to have inspired the name of JK Rowling’s notorious Lord Voldemort – just don’t say his name out loud.
+Calling all Harry Potter fans!
+Make sure to visit the grave of Thomas Riddell in Greyfriars Kirkyard—a must-see for Potterheads.
+While the spelling may differ slightly, this two-hundred-year-old memorial is rumoured to have inspired the name of JK Rowling’s infamous Lord Voldemort.
+Just remember, it's best not to utter his name out loud!

 The Cauldron